Trellis Foundation

 Overview

-Trellis Foundation is a grant-making public charitable organization established in 2017 by Trellis Company (formerly TG), a Texas-based nonprofit leader in student debt administration and repayment.
-With $11 million in annual giving in FY 2024 (up from $4 million the previous year), the foundation focuses on improving postsecondary attainment for low-income students and students of color in Texas.
-Their approach is highly collaborative and prioritizes catalytic investments aimed at changing or informing policy, practice, and systems.
-The foundation has grown significantly, expanding from 3 to 7 staff members in 2024 and maintaining 189 active grants across all focus areas.
-As TG, from 2006 to 2016, the organization awarded more than $400 million through its philanthropic program, including nearly $50 million in competitive grants supporting 395 projects nationwide.
+Trellis Foundation is a grant-making public charitable organisation established in 2017 by Trellis Company (formerly TG), a Texas-based nonprofit leader in student debt administration and repayment.
+The foundation focuses on improving postsecondary attainment for low-income students and students of colour in Texas.
+Their approach is highly collaborative and prioritises catalytic investments aimed at changing or informing policy, practice, and systems.
+The foundation has grown significantly, expanding from 3 to 7 staff members and maintaining active grants across all focus areas.
+As TG, from 2006 to 2016, the organisation awarded more than $400 million through its philanthropic programme, including nearly $50 million in competitive grants supporting 395 projects nationwide.

 Funding Priorities

 The foundation awards grants through periodic Request for Proposals (RFPs) rather than accepting unsolicited applications.
-Recent grant programs include:
+Recent grant programmes include:

-• General Operating Support Initiative: Launched in FY 2024, serving 26 nonprofit grantee partners (18 new to the foundation)
+• General Operating Support Initiative: Serving nonprofit grantee partners

-• Mental Health and Wellbeing Grants: $2.145 million awarded in 2022 to support mental health at Texas colleges and universities
+• Mental Health and Wellbeing Grants: Supporting mental health at Texas colleges and universities

-• Community-Based Organizations RFP: $2.5 million total awards to 26 Texas CBOs in 2023 providing direct impact services for college completion
+• Community-Based Organisations RFP: Awards to Texas CBOs providing direct impact services for college completion

-Grant amounts in 2024 ranged from $100,000 to $1.27 million, with the foundation's average grant size growing and showing increased commitment to multi-year funding since inception.
+Grant amounts have ranged from $100,000 to $1.27 million, with the foundation's average grant size growing and showing increased commitment to multi-year funding since inception.

 Priority Areas

-The foundation organizes its work around three strategic focus areas:
+The foundation organises its work around three strategic focus areas:

 • Mental health and wellbeing services